galaxyproject/training-material/Dev-Corner/tutorials/charts.md

 >   - https://en.wikipedia.org/wiki/Protein_Data_Bank_(file_format)
 >   - http://www.wwpdb.org/documentation/file-format

 As mentioned above we will be focusing on the *PV-Javascript Protein Viewer* in this tutorial.
-Let's continue by visiting the viewers developer site at https://biasmv.github.io/pv/ and get familiar with this plugin.
+Now that we have learned about the underlying file format, let us continue by visiting the viewers developer site at https://biasmv.github.io/pv/ and get familiar with the plugin.

 # Part 1